madel1031/git-workshop/README.md

 1. Write a program that prints out "Hello world" in your favorite language
 1. Add the file to the stage e.g. `git add HelloWorld.java`
 1. Commit the new file, e.g. `git commit -m "Add hello world program"`
+1. Look at the commit history `git log`
 1. Switch to the master branch `git checkout master`
 1. Merge the `add_cool_program` branch into master `git merge add_cool_program`
+1. Look at the commit history `git log`
 1. Push your changes to GitHub `git push origin master`
 1. Delete your merged branch `git branch -d add_cool_program`
 1. On your git-workshop fork GitHub page, github.com/USERNAME/git-workshop, select New pull request